 - Size – What exterior size will fit in your space?
 Consider width, depth, and height as well as recommended clearances for air circulation.

-- Capacity – How much space do you need for items such as frozen foods, bottles and cans, fresh vegetables, pots of soup, and a whole turkey or roast?
+- Capacity – How much space do you need for items such as cans, bottles, frozen foods, fresh vegetables, pots of soup, and a whole roast or turkey?

 - Location of the Freezer – Do you prefer that the freezer be on the top, side, or bottom?